 Contributed By Hiswara Bunjamin & Tandjung

-Indonesia is widely perceived as an under-tapped market for FinTech opportunities, largely due to its population of over 260 million people, relatively high smartphone usage and internet penetration, and affordable mobile data (priced lower than in most other Association of Southeast Asian Nations countries).
-With approximately 50% of the adult population not possessing a bank account and accordingly having limited access to financial services, innovative FinTech businesses are generally encouraged by the Indonesian government, which presently advocates various long-term policy goals aimed at promoting financial inclusion and the development of SMEs.
+Indonesia has been widely perceived as an under-tapped market for fintech opportunities, largely due to its population of over 260 million people, relatively high smartphone usage and internet penetration, and affordable mobile data (priced lower than in most other Association of Southeast Asian Nations countries.
+However, this perception is changing, given the pace at which some of the fintech verticals have been growing recently.
+With approximately 40% of the adult population not possessing a bank account and, as a result, having limited access to financial services, innovative fintech businesses are being encouraged by the Indonesian government, which advocates various long-term policy goals aimed at promoting financial inclusion and the development of SMEs.

 On 31 December 2018, OJK issued a regulation on equity crowdfunding that enables small to medium-scale companies to sell their shares through electronic platforms.
-This vertical is still in its early stages in Indonesia and it is possible that this model will see increased traction from users and interest from investors during 2019.
+This vertical is still in its infancy in Indonesia and did not gain much traction during 2019, although that may change in 2020.

-The FinTech sector in Indonesia continues to grow as legacy financial services business models are ‘modernised’ and investor interest in the sector remains steady.
-Regulators find themselves in a constant race to keep up with these evolving FinTech business trends.
-In the next twelve months, more of the same can be expected; that is, continued foreign investment in FinTech start-ups and more established FinTech players and regulators continuing to work together with the FinTech business players (eg, through the FinTech associations) to introduce new regulations covering recent innovations in the FinTech sector.
+The fintech sector in Indonesia continues to grow as legacy financial services business models are "modernised" and investor interest in the sector remains steady.
+Regulators are in a constant race to keep up with evolving fintech business trends.
+In 2020, we expect to see continued foreign investment in fintech start-ups, an interesting mix of collaboration and competition between legacy players and new entrants, and on-going discussions among fintech players, regulators, and industry associations.

 At a high level, the e-money business model in Indonesia is similar to e-money services in other countries.
 E-money exists in banking computer systems for legacy players and other online systems (such as marketplaces) for new players.
 The value of the e-money is backed by fiat currency and it can be exchanged in lieu of fiat for goods or services for convenient electronic uses.
 E-money can also be physically transferred back into fiat money through banking computer systems (via ATMs, branches, etc).

-In light of the ongoing needs of Indonesians (particularly the ‘unbanked’) for credit and the strict regulatory framework associated with traditional lending services, many new FinTech players in the last 12 to 24 months have sought to offer peer-to-peer lending services to Indonesian consumers.
-As of December 2018, there were 88 companies registered with OJK as peer-to-peer lending platform-providers.
+In light of the ongoing need for credit among Indonesians (particularly the "unbanked") and the strict regulatory framework associated with traditional lending services, in the last couple of years many new fintech players have sought to offer peer-to-peer lending services to Indonesian consumers.
+OJK adopts a two-stage licensing process for peer-to-peer platforms, with registration followed by licensing.
+As at 20 December 2019, there were 139 peer-to-peer platforms registered with OJK and 25 peer-to-peer platforms licensed by OJK.

-To be a traditional lender providing on-balance sheet loans, companies generally require a multifinance or banking licence and their loan application and approval processes tend to be more rigid.
-On peer-to-peer lending platforms in Indonesia, the peer-to-peer platform-provider itself is prohibited from providing on-balance sheet loans (ie, it cannot be a lender on its own platform) and should merely function as an intermediary party between the lender and the borrower.
-Given the nature of the peer-to-peer lending business in Indonesia and given that the lenders in this space do not have to be licensed lending entities (eg, they can be individuals), the requirements for obtaining credit from a peer-to-peer lending platform are less onerous, but the interest rate is generally higher than traditional lending schemes.
-Peer-to-peer lending platforms are limited to a maximum of 85% foreign ownership (see below for more detail).
+To be a traditional lender providing on-balance sheet loans, companies generally require a multifinance or banking licence, and their loan application and approval processes tend to be more rigid.
+Peer-to-peer lending platforms in Indonesia are prohibited to provide on-balance sheet loans (ie, they cannot be a lender on their own platform) and can only act as intermediaries between lenders and borrowers.
+Given the nature of the peer-to-peer lending business in Indonesia and given that the lenders in this space do not have to be licensed lending entities (ie, they can be individuals), the requirements for obtaining credit from a peer-to-peer lending platform are less onerous, but the interest rate is generally higher than traditional lending schemes.
+Peer-to-peer lending platforms are limited to a maximum of 85% foreign ownership (see below for more details).

 E-wallet (the functionality of which is often paired with e-money business activities in Indonesia) and payment gateway activities were first regulated in November 2016 and are presently 100% open for foreign investment.
 The e-wallet functionality is viewed as different to e-money by Indonesian regulators as an e-wallet is not a payment instrument itself.
 Rather, an e-wallet is a feature to store customers’ payment instruments (which can be in the form of debit card, credit card, or e-money information).

-Another regulatory body, OJK, has the authority to regulate matters relating to non-payment financial services; for example, in the banking, capital markets, insurance, pension fund and financing sectors.
-Accordingly, FinTech innovations in these sectors, including digital banking and peer-to-peer lending services, fall under OJK’s purview.
-Peer-to-peer lending was the first FinTech activity regulated by OJK.
+Another regulatory body, OJK, has the authority to regulate matters relating to non-payment financial services in the banking, capital markets, insurance, pension fund and financing sectors.
+Accordingly, fintech innovations in these sectors, including digital banking and peer-to-peer lending services, fall under OJK’s purview.
+Peer-to-peer lending was the first fintech activity regulated by OJK.
 The relevant regulation was issued in December 2016.
 As mentioned above, a peer-to-peer lending-platform is subject to a foreign ownership limit of 85%.
 OJK also issued a regulation on equity crowdfunding in December 2018.
 To date, no foreign ownership limitation has been applied for equity crowdfunding.

 On 30 November 2017, BI introduced a regulatory sandbox through Regulation No 19/12/PBII/2017.
 This sandbox is broad enough to capture all activities utilising technology in the financial services sector that leads to the use of new products, services, technology or business models that might affect monetary stability, financial system stability or payment system efficiency, security or dependability.